 In the essence of connubial accord though, I thought I would commit to a few of the items on the list (which I will update as the notion takes me) and so, in no particular order:

-* A spectacular ash chest on (original) stand, with bold crossbanded and featherbanded drawers, standing on turned legs united by a wavy stretcher.
+* A spectacular ash chest-on-stand, with bold crossbanded and featherbanded drawers, standing on turned legs united by a wavy stretcher.
 (Completed)

 * A superb Queen Anne walnut cabinet with moulded arched cornice flanked by urn finials to either side above an arched door inset with a bevelled mirror plate and enclosing three shelves, a short drawer and two pigeon holes, on a moulded plinth base.